Mathematics: Instructor of Mathematics

-Welcome Spring!
 I'm looking forward to working with you and your mathematics questions this quarter.
 I'm available to help students this quarter when my office door is open.
 Please drop in and bring your questions.
 Don't be a stranger.
 I want to help you to be successful in mathematics and in your career and life goals.

 Fall Quarter Office Hour is 10:30AM M-F or by appointment